Finding Climate Fixes in the Boundary Bay Marsh | The Tyee

 Fighting climate change and helping coastal communities adapt to rising sea levels doesn't always have to come with a multimillion-dollar price tag.
 In some cases, the solution can be as simple as clearing logs from a tidal salt marsh.

-That's the goal of the Boundary Bay Tidal Marsh Restoration Project, which will cost closer to six figures, says Eric Balk, senior restoration biologist with Ducks Unlimited Canada.
+That's the goal of the Boundary Bay Tidal Marsh Restoration Project, which will cost closer to six figures, says Eric Balke, senior restoration biologist with Ducks Unlimited Canada.

 Between us and the ocean stands the tidal marsh, a vital part of the Fraser River estuary and recently discovered tool in the fight against climate change.